 - All divers must have a submersible console including SPG & depth gauge, timepiece or dive computer with these functions.

 - On night dives, a cyalume lightstick or marker beacon must be worn by each diver.

 - Decompression diving is not allowed under any conditions.
 The maximum allowed depth is 130’ (110’ on nitrox).

 - Diving activities must cease when the consumption of alcohol begins.

-- Please note that, due to a combination of staff and equipment logistics, insurance requirements and local diving regulations, rebreathers, diver propulsion vehicles (DPVs) and multi-cylinder configurations (except for a small pony bottle) may be used aboard Explorer Ventures Fleet vessels.
+- Please note that, due to a combination of staff and equipment logistics, insurance requirements and local diving regulations, rebreathers, diver propulsion vehicles (DPVs) and multi-cylinder configurations (except for a small pony bottle) may NOT be used aboard Explorer Ventures Fleet vessels.

 - The Marine Park Fee required for this trip will allow those interested in hunting lionfish to do so.